 - Teenagers with a positive family history of hypertension

 Acute hypertension is usually associated with other conditions such as a condition of the kidney called glomerulonephritis.
 Symptoms are likely to be present.
 Assessment and treatment by a physician should be done is a timely manner.

 At the Hypertension Clinic we work closely with other pediatric specialists and primary care physicians to identify children at risk for hypertension in order to prevent other health consequences.

-- Symptoms associated with hypertension: Headaches, visual changes, dizziness, excessive nosebleeds, heart palpitation and nausea.
+- Symptoms sometimes associated with hypertension: Headaches, visual changes, dizziness, excessive nosebleeds, heart palpitation and nausea.

 In the Pediatric Hypertension Center we have extensive experience evaluating blood pressure of children of all ages and sizes.
 If hypertension (high blood pressure) is diagnosed, it may be linked to another illness or condition. such as kidney disorder, hormone imbalances and abnormalities of the blood vessels.
 The management and treatment plan is always directed at not only controlling the blood pressure but also treating the primary condition if present and preventing any adverse consequences.

 Testing High Blood Pressure

 While automated blood pressure devices are good for screening blood pressure readings, the manual blood pressure readings are more accurate.
 As a child grows in age and height, the systolic pressure (higher number) and diastolic pressure (lower number) readings increase from approximately 90/60 n an infant to adult values in a teenager.

 In children, high blood pressure is defined as a blood pressure where 95% of the kids in the same age, height and gender have a blood pressure reading below the systolic/diastolic value identified.